-F6.1 An employee who is to be the primary caregiver to an adopted child is to be granted Adoption leave of up to 14 weeks on production of documentary evidence of the adoption of the child.
-To be eligible for Adoption leave, the adopted child must not be a child or stepchild of the employee or the employee's partner, unless that child had not been in the custody and care of the employee or the employee's partner for a significant period.

-F6.2 Adoption leave must commence within six months of the date of adoption of the child and should be taken in a single leave block, except for two days which may be taken as pre-Adoption leave.
+- F6.1 An employee who is to be the primary caregiver to an adopted child is to be granted Adoption leave of up to 18 weeks on production of documentary evidence of the adoption of the child.
+To be eligible for Adoption leave, the adopted child must not be a child or stepchild of the employee or the employee's partner, unless that child had not been in the custody and care of the employee or the employee's partner for a significant period. - F6.2 Adoption leave must commence within 12 months of the date of adoption of the child, except for two days which may be taken as pre-Adoption leave.
 Leave is with pay for employees with a period of 12 months service.
 Eligible service for this paid leave is equivalent to that applying to employees' eligibility for paid leave under the ML Act.
-Adoption leave, either with or without pay, granted under paragraph F6.1 of up to 14 weeks counts as service.

-F6.3 An eligible employee, who is to be the primary caregiver to a fostered child can use leave under paragraphs F6.1 and F6.2 to fulfil long-term fostering obligations.
-To be eligible for this purpose, employees are to have assumed long-term responsibility for a child under a permanent care order or permanent fostering arrangement following placement:

-- a. by a person/organisation with statutory responsibility for the placement of the child; and - b. where the child is not expected to return to their family.

-F6.4 For the purposes of paragraph F6.3, Adoption leave granted for fostering purposes is to commence within six months of the placement of the child and should be taken in a single leave block.
-Where a fostered child is subsequently adopted by the employee, and the employee has been granted 14 weeks of paid leave for fostering of that child, the employee is not eligible for additional leave under paragraph F6.1.

-F6.5 An employee may elect to spread the payment of the 14 weeks paid Adoption/Fostering leave over a period of 28 weeks at half pay.
-Any Adoption/Fostering leave in excess of 14 weeks does not count as service.
+Adoption leave, either with or without pay, granted under paragraph F6.1 of up to 14 weeks counts as service. - F6.3 An eligible employee, who is to be the primary caregiver to a fostered child can use leave under paragraphs F6.1 and F6.2 to fulfil long-term fostering obligations.
+To be eligible for this purpose, employees are to have assumed long-term responsibility for a child under a permanent care order or permanent fostering arrangement following placement: - a. by a person/organisation with statutory responsibility for the placement of the child; and - b. where the child is not expected to return to their family. - F6.4 For the purposes of paragraph F6.3, Adoption leave granted for fostering purposes is to commence within 12 months of the placement of the child.
+Where a fostered child is subsequently adopted by the employee, and the employee has been granted 14 weeks of paid leave for fostering of that child, the employee is not eligible for additional leave under paragraph F6.1. - F6.5 An employee may elect to spread the payment of the 18 weeks paid Adoption/Fostering leave over a period of 36 weeks at half pay.
+Any Adoption/Fostering leave in excess of 18 weeks does not count as service.